Wichita police handing out flyers with scooter rules, citations to begin in August

-Sweetwater works downtown at the pop-up park and sees quite a few people riding scooters as a pick up location is in front of the park.
+Sweetwater works downtown at the pop-up park and sees quite a few people riding scooters.
 He said he often sees people riding on the sidewalk and even two people riding on a scooter at a time.

 Wichita police officers are going out to educate riders by giving them a list of violations.